moshensky/pdf-visual-diff/examples/ts-sample/README.md

-# Typescript sample
+# TypeScript Sample

-`mkSamplePdf` is a function that uses pdfmake to dynamically create pdfs.
+`mkSamplePdf` is a function that uses [pdfmake](http://pdfmake.org/) to dynamically create PDFs.
-It has two tests that are using pdf-visual-diff.
-One test passes, because it's snapshot will match, the other fails.
+It has two tests that use `pdf-visual-diff`:

+- One asserts that a snapshot matches.
+- The other asserts that it doesn't match.